deeppavlov/DeepPavlov/docs/features/models/bert.rst

 :class:`~deeppavlov.models.torch_bert.torch_transformers_sequence_tagger:TorchTransformersSequenceTagger` on PyTorch.
 The tags are obtained by applying a dense layer to the representation of the first subtoken of each word.
 There is also an optional CRF layer on the top for TensorFlow implementation.
+In the PyTorch implementation you can choose among different Transformers architectures by modifying the TRANSFORMER variable in the corresponding configuration files.
+The possible choices are DistilBert, Albert, Camembert, XLMRoberta, Bart, Roberta, Bert, XLNet, Flaubert, XLM.

 Multilingual BERT model allows to perform zero-shot transfer across languages.
 To use our 19 tags NER for over a hundred languages see :ref:`ner_multi_bert`.